Axway/platform-management-docs/content/en/docs/management_guide/organizations/managing_organizations/managing_organization_settings/managing_security_settings.md

 * **Renewal period** - Number of days after which a user must change their password.
 * **Not Recently Used** - Number of times a unique password is required before a previously used password can be reused.
 * **Account Lock Out** - Number of times a user can attempt to sign in with an incorrect password before the account is locked.

+## Configure access controls

+Administrators have the option to restrict the information that the Developer role can access.
+By default, individuals assigned to the Developer role has permission to **view all**.
+For enhanced security, administrators can use the provided dropdown menus to limit the developers' access to specific categories of information based on organizational policies and the specific responsibilities of the Developer role.

+* **Users** - Developers' view of users within the selected organization.
+    * **Developer role cannot view users**
+    * **Developer role may view administrators and other users in their teams**
+* **Service Accounts** - Developers' view of service accounts within the selected organization.
+    * **Developer role cannot view service accounts**
+    * **Developer role may view service accounts in their teams**
+* **Environments** - Developers' view of environment details within the selected organization.
+    * **Developer role cannot view environments**
+* **Usage** - Developers' view of the usage of allocated resources for the selected organization.
+    * **Developer role cannot view usage**